-There will be weekly assignments posted in Gradescope (please follow the Gradescope link in Sakai to access these assignments).
+There will be weekly assignments posted on Sakai (under Assignments).
 Assignments are mini-projects aimed at reinforcing concepts discussed in class and developing your independent methodological and statistical thinking and skills.
-Some components of the assignments are done in small groups (mostly to help build your research project proposal described below) and other parts should be done on your own.
+Some components of the assignments are done in small groups (mostly to help build your research project report described below) and other parts should be done on your own.
 For the parts to be completed on your own, you may feel free to discuss those sections with other students before you start doing the actual work of the assignment, but the work that you turn in must be your own.

-Assignments are due by Sunday at 10pm.
-Late assignments will lose 20% for every day late.
-The maximum grade for turning in the late assignment before 10pm on Monday is 80%, before 10pm on Tuesday is 60%, before 10pm on Wednesday is

-40%, and before 10pm on Thursday is 20%.
-No assignments will be accepted after Thursday.
+Assignments are due by Monday at 10pm Eastern time.
+Late assignments will lose 20% for every day they are late.
+The maximum grade for turning in the late assignment before 10pm on Tuesday is 80%, before 10pm on Wednesday is 60%, before 10pm on Thursday is 40%, and before 10pm on Friday is 20%.
+No assignments will be accepted after Friday.
 All assignments count (we don't drop the lowest).